pjakiela/ECON523/exercises/E5-TWFE.md

 The data set also contains the the variables `primary` and `secondary` which indicate gross enrollment in primary and secondary school, respectively.
-The **gross primary enrollment ratio** is 100 times the number of students enrolled in primary school divided by the number of primary-school aged children.
+The **gross primary enrollment ratio** is 100 times the number of students enrolled in primary school divided by the number of primary-school-aged children.
 This number can be greater than 100 when over-age children are enrolled in primary school - which often happens when school fees are eliminated.
 The **gross secondary enrollment ratio** is defined analagously.